mathieuthollet/exportcartrulesusage/Readme.md

 ## How to use

-In admin, choose "Modules and services", and then look for the module "Export cart rules usage".
+In admin, choose "Modules and services", and then look for the module "Export cart rules usage orders CSV".

 Click on the "Configure" button.